-- To actively communicate in Spanish, making spontaneous use of structures and vocabulary studied.
+- Actively communicate in Spanish, making spontaneous use of structures and vocabulary studied.

-- To demonstrate an appreciation of contemporary Spanish culture through written and aural class work.
+- Demonstrate an appreciation of contemporary Spanish culture through written and aural class work.

-- To demonstrate spoken Spanish in everyday contexts through responding to complex questions.
+- Demonstrate spoken Spanish in everyday contexts through responding to complex questions.

 V. Academic Integrity and Student Conduct